Christine Beckers: Personal life

-She was engaged to French driver Roger Dubos, but he died during the 1973 edition of the 24 Hours of Spa in a crash with the German Hans-Peter Joisten.
+Beckers was engaged to French driver Roger Dubos, but he died during the 1973 edition of the 24 Hours of Spa in a crash with the German Hans-Peter Joisten.

-Trained as a journalist, she returned to this profession after her retirement from competition, notably in automobile magazines.
+Trained as a journalist, Backers returned to this profession after her retirement from competition, notably in automobile magazines.
 She also rides motorcycles, flies, paraglides, and drives ATVs.
 She made several desert crossings with her second husband, Louis Schmitz.
 Together, they sponsored Thierry Boutsen in Formula 1, before adopting, with the help of Boutsen and Ayrton Senna, two children from Brazil.

-In 2014 Beckers published an autobiography, La course ou la vie: Itinéraire d'une femme rapide (Race or Life: Itinerary of a Fast Woman).
+In 2014, Beckers published an autobiography, La course ou la vie: Itinéraire d'une femme rapide (Race or Life: Itinerary of a Fast Woman).